cabforum/servercert/docs/BR.md

 A certificate serial is "assigned" if:

-- a Certificate or Precertificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
+- a Certificate or Precertificate with that serial number has been issued by the Issuing CA; or
 - a Precertificate with that serial number has been issued by a Precertificate Signing Certificate, as defined in [Section 7.1.2.4](#7124-technically-constrained-precertificate-signing-ca-certificate-profile), associated with the Issuing CA.

 A certificate serial is "unassigned" if it is not "assigned".